Skip to main content

 ARRIVAL AND DEPARTURE INFORMATION

-This tour starts and ends in Zurich (airport code ZRH).
+This tour starts in Geneva (airport code GVA) and ends in Zurich (airport code ZRH).

-The tour starts at 4:00PM on Saturday, July 6, 2024 in Zurich, Switzerland and your flight should arrive no later than 2:00PM.
-You'll probably depart North America on Friday, July 5, 2024.
+The tour starts at 4:00PM on Thursday, June 26, 2025 in Geneva, Switzerland and your flight should arrive no later than 2:00PM.
+You'll probably depart North America on Wednesday, June 25, 2025.
 If you are prone to jet lag and travel fatigue, we recommend arriving a day early.
-We have arranged for individual airport transfers on arrival in accordance with your flight, and you will be met by a chauffeur on your arrival in Zurich.
+We have arranged for individual airport transfers on arrival in accordance with your flight, and you will be met by a chauffeur on your arrival in Geneva.

 JET LAG